Render unto Numerics: Orthogonal Polynomial Neural Operator for PDEs with Non-periodic Boundary Conditions: Chebyshev polynomials and their properties

-As the well-known Weierstrass approximation theorem states, any continuous function $u(x) \in C([a, b])$ can be uniformly approximated as closely as desired by a polynomial function.
-Besides, among the polynomial-based methods, the Chebyshev polynomials are pretty popular in numerical approximation and simulations.
+According to the well-known Weierstrass approximation theorem, any continuous function $u(x) \in C(I)$ can be uniformly approximated by a polynomial function.
+Furthermore, the Chebyshev polynomials (of the first kind) form one of the most popular polynomials basis for developing numerical methods.
+They are given by the three-term recurrence relation